savelee/gcp-node/README.md

 1. Install `node` and `npm` if you do not already have them.

-1. See the `readme.txt` file for descriptions on how to run each example.
+1. See the `readme.md` file for descriptions on how to run each example.

 ## Contributing changes